How to get to Gjiri Filikuri Beach in Himara

 Filikuri beach during golden hour

 The kayak trip to Gjiri Filikuri beach from Himara is pretty straightforward.
-From Himara’s waterfront you’ll want to head south (left facing the sea) and paddle around the peninsula – or the “bit of land that sticks out from shore.”
-From this point it’ll only take 30-45 minutes of paddling and you’ll see Filikuri beach on your left!
+From Himara’s waterfront you’ll want to head south; left facing the sea.
+Stick close to the shore and after 30-45 minutes of paddling you’ll arrive.

-You can find various kayak rental places along the beach, however I recommend staying at the Himara Hostel and renting out their kayaks.
-Himara Hostel only charges 8 euros/day whereas the rentals places on the beach charge around 10 euros/hour which is super expensive!
+You can find various kayak rental options along the beach, however I recommend staying at the Himara Hostel and renting out their kayaks instead.
+Himara Hostel only charges 8 euros/day (as of 2022) whereas the rentals options on the beach charge around 10 euros/hour will be quite expensive if you venture to Gjiri Filikuri beach..

 How to Get to Gjiri Filikuri Beach: Walking